-The Indian economy witnessed a decline in the growth rate, with a GDP of 4.2% in FY 2019-20.
+The Indian economy witnessed a rise in the growth rate, with a GDP of 7.3% in FY 2020-21.
+As per the second advance estimates released, manufacturing sector is estimated to contract 8.4 % during FY21.
 Many global factors like the trade war between the U.S. and China, affected the economy of India adversely.
-Certain domestic factors such as demonetisation, introduction of the new Goods and Services Tax, as well as the slowdown of manufacturing and construction industry, also contributed to the decline of the economy.
 Despite the headwinds faced by the country, the long term growth perspective of the Indian economy is positive due to its young population and corresponding low dependency ratio, healthy savings and investment rates, and its increasing integration with the global economy.
-In FY 2019, India was placed at 5th rank in terms of its nominal GDP and 3rd in terms of Purchasing Power Parity (PPP).
+In FY 2021, India was placed at 6th rank in terms of its nominal GDP and 3rd in terms of Purchasing Power Parity (PPP).
 It is considered as the fastest-growing emerging economy in the world.

-In the beginning of 2020, the spread of COVID-19 began and affected economies worldwide.
-India was also adversely affected due to this and had to impose a lockdown in the entire country.
+In the beginning of 2021, the spread of second wave of COVID-19 began and affected economies worldwide.
+India was also adversely affected due to this and had to impose a lockdown in some state of the country.
 This resulted in a further slowdown of the economy as businesses came to a standstill.
 The GDP declined to 3.1% in the final quarter of the FY 2019-2020, that is, January-March, showing the impact of the first week of lockdown that began in March.

 Projections made for the Indian economy for FY 2020-21 shows that the GDP will settle at 1.9%, which implies that the economy is head towards a further decline owing to COVID-19.
 The Indian government is taking measures to recuperate the economy as soon as the pandemic subsides.
 They have allowed businesses to resume in phases, starting with the most essential services to the least required.
-They have also introduced new policies and a stimulus package worth ₹ 20 lakh crore.
+They have also introduced new policies and a stimulus package worth ₹ 20 Lakhs crore.
 The Indian economy is expected to bounce back in FY 2021-22 with a projected GDP of 7.4%.
 Government policies and investments will play a major role in this revival.

-> FINANCIAL PERFORMACE:
+FINANCIAL PERFORMACE:

-The total revenue during the year under review was ₹ 19629.17 Lakhs as against ₹ 24896.81 Lakhs in the previous year showing a decrease of 21%.
+The total revenue during the year under review was ₹ 15420.12 Lakhs as against ₹ 19629.17 Lakhs in the previous year showing a decrease of 21%.
 However productivity was increased in comparison to previous year production.
+Profit before tax (PBT) is ₹ 645.12 Lakhs as against previous year loss (304.79) Lakhs, and profit after tax (PAT) stood at 537.52 Lakhs as against previous year loss (295.50) Lakhs.
 The Management of the Company is taking efforts for the progress of the Company.
 The performance of the Company is gradually improving with transient time.
 The improvement is evident from the financial statement of the Company.